-The number line is limited to those numbers that would be used for this strategy to increase associations between the strategy and the numbers.
+The number line is limited to those numbers that would be used for this strategy.
+I did this to increase associations between the strategy and the numbers.
 I created number line houses 2 through 12 for group instruction and a number line strip with houses 4 through 12 for individual student use.
 The facts 3-2 and 4-3 can be solved by either counting down or counting up to.
 A number line from 4 through 12 covers the remaining basic subtraction facts for which this strategy is applicable.

 Students who understand and apply the Count Up To strategy for basic facts will also be able to apply it to multi-digit subtraction.

-  The flashcards, an anchor wall chart, and two worksheets found in my Subtraction Fact Strategy Count Up To Free Sample may be downloaded from my TpT store.
+The flashcards, an anchor wall chart, and two worksheets can be found in my Count Up To Free Sample.
+It may be downloaded from my TpT store.

 The newest edition (July 2018) of my subtraction fact strategy anchor charts, flashcards, and worksheets include options for both Count Down and Count Back.
 You can choose the best one for you and your students.
 The strategies covered are Subtract Zero, Subtract All, Count Down/ Count Back, Count Up To, Doubles, Make 10, Bridge With 10, Subtract 10, Subtract 9, and Subtract 8.
 These resources are available individually or as a bundle.